-Full form of ASBA is “Application Supported by Blocked Amount” Procedure.
-ASBA provides an alternative mode of payment in issues whereby the application money remains in the investor's account till finalization of basis of allotment in the issue.
+The full form of the ASBA is "Application Supported by Blocked Amount" procedure.
+The ASBA provides an alternative mode of payment.
+The application money remains in the investor's account till finalization of basis of allotment on the issue.

 Process flow to show how ASBA works:

 Most of the national banks in India provide forms to apply in IPOs.
 Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
 The list of ASBA participating bank are provided in below section.

 Lets see example how to apply IPO’s using ICICI online banking:

 On this page you can see all open IPOs, select the IPO which you want to Invest.

-Similar process is available under investment option in online banking site of all major banks like SBI Online, HDFC Bank, AXIS bank - .
+Similar process is available under investment option in online banking site of all major banks like SBI Online, HDFC Bank, AXIS bank, etc.

-Applying in IPOs basically doesn’t need a broker.
+Applying in an IPOs doesn't need a broker.
 You just need a demat account with any broker.
 Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using their bank account.

-The steps to apply in IPOs using your bank account is as follows:
+The steps to apply in IPOs using your bank account are as follows: